Signed Into Law

 Which agencies enforce SB1506?

-SB1506 is enforced by Board of Pardons and Paroles and Texas Department of Criminal Justice.
+SB1506 is enforced by Board of Pardons and Paroles (BPP) and Texas Department of Criminal Justice.

 Q

-The compliance urgency for SB1506 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB1506 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q